taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Fundamentals of Database System (7th, 2017) by Ramez Elmasri,  Shamkant B. Navathe
 - Database System Implementation by Hector Garcia-Molina, Jeffrey D.Ullman and  Jennifer Widom

+For SQL

+- Sams teach yourself SQL in 10 minutes,4th edition by Ben Forta / SQL 必知必会
+- SQL Cookbook by Anthony Molinaro
+- Learning SQL by Alan Beaulieu
+- T-SQL Fundamentals by Itzik Ben-Gan
+- T-SQL Querying by Itzik Ben-Gan
+- SQL Queries for Mere Mortals: A Hands-on Guide to Data Manipulation in SQL by John Viescas
+- SQL pocket guide by Jonathan Gennick
+- The art of SQL by Stéphane Faroult

 Some More

 - SQL Antipatterns: Avoiding the Pitfalls of Database Programming (2010) by Bill Karwin